 - Korean manhwa and webtoons are not as popular as Japanese manga.
 When a webtoon gets popular it can cause readers to become more interested in webtoons as a whole.
 Examples include Killing Stalking, Bastard!!, Fluttering Feelings, What Does The Fox Say, and Nineteen, Twenty-One.

 - Disney Animation, and perhaps Looney Tunes serve as a gateway into the widely varied world of animation.

-- My Little Pony: Friendship Is Magic has undoubtedly opened the minds of many to the My Little Pony franchise, and it seems to have opened the door for young adults, both male and female, to watch shows for little girls.
+- My Little Pony: Friendship Is Magic has undoubtedly opened the minds of many to the My Little Pony franchise, and it seems to have opened the door for young adults, both male and female, and even little boys, to watch shows for little girls.

 - Spider-Man: The Animated Series introduced a lot of people to the Spider-Man mythos in the nineties.